jonataslaw/getx/docs/en_US/state_management.md

 Obx (() => Text (controller.name));
 ```

 What do you need to memorize?
-"Obx(() =>" You are just passing that widget through an arrow-function into an Obx.
+Only `Obx(() =>`.
+You are just passing that widget through an arrow-function into an Obx.
 Obx is smart, and will only be changed if the value of name is changed.
 If name is "John" and you change it to "John", it will not have any changes on the screen, and Obx will simply ignore this change, and will not rebuild the widget, to save resources.
 Isn't that amazing?

 What if I have 5 observable variables within an Obx?
 It will update when any of them are changed.
 And if I have 30 variables in a class, when I update one, will it update all variables that are in that class?
 No, just the specific widget that uses that variable.